 The government is currently considering relaxing the ban on fox hunting in England and Wales in response to reports that fox populations are growing out of control.

-Motoring organisations are similarly concerned, claiming that there will be an inevitable impact on road users.
-And local authorities have expressed similar reservations, pointing out that even if damage to roadways and services is kept to a minimum, there were still be a sizeable volume of horseshit to deal with.
+Motoring organisations are also concerned, claiming that there will be an inevitable impact on road users.
+And local authorities have expressed similar reservations, pointing out that even if damage to roadways and services is kept to a minimum, there would still be a sizeable volume of horseshit to deal with.

 "And, frankly, if dressing up in silly costumes, tooting horns and whooping excitedly as we hunt them down is not the most practical, efficient, modern, cost-effective and sensible way of controlling vermin in the twenty-first century, then I'm a Dutchman."